 PART 1 – DICTIONARY

-Unless the context otherwise requires:
+Unless defined otherwise or unless the context otherwise requires, capitalised words used in this Reference Offer shall have the meaning given to them in this Schedule:

-Acceptable Long Term Credit Rating means a credit rating (which shall not be more than 6 months old) from Moody’s Investor Services, of “BA” or higher; or from Standard & Poors, of “BB” or higher.
+Acceptable Long Term Credit Rating means a credit rating (which shall not be more than six (6) months old) from either Moody’s Investor Services, of “BA” or higher; or from Standard & Poors, of “BB” or higher.

 Acceptance Criteria means the set of technical parameters including the Quality of Service Parameters, and test procedures, which the Service has to meet before a Service Request can be considered as completed.

-Access Delivery Date means the date (5) five Working Days after the physical installation of the Fibre Cable in accordance with Schedule 6.6 – (FFS Service Description) of the Reference Offer.
+Access Delivery Date means the date, which is (5) five Working Days after the physical installation of the Fibre Cable in accordance with Schedule 6.6 – (FFS Service Description) of the Reference Offer.

-Access Provider means NBNETCo BSC (c), the entity separated from Bahrain Telecommunications Company B.S.C (Batelco), which is licensed by the Regulator to offer wholesale services to Licensed Operators, in its capacity as the provider of the Services.
+Access Provider means BNET B.S.C (c), , which is licensed by the Authority to offer wholesale services to Licensed Operators, in its capacity as the provider of the Services.

-Access Provider Equipment means equipment provided by, or utilised by, the Access Provider to enable it to provide the relevant Service to the Access Seeker.
+Access Provider Equipment means equipment owned, controlled, managed, operated, provided by, installed or utilised by, the Access Provider, which is instrumental for providing by the Access Provider, the relevant Service to the Access Seeker.

 Access Seeker means, in relation to a Service, the Licensed Operator that has requested the Access Provider to supply that Service.

-Access Seeker Customer means an End User directly connected to the Access Seeker's Network to whom the Access Seeker supplies end to end services utilizing the Service provided by the Access Provider.
+Access Seeker Customer means an End User directly connected to the Access Seeker's Network to whom the Access Seeker supplies end to end services utilizing the (wholesale) Service provided by the Access Provider as input to such services.

 Actual RFS Date means the date on which the Access Seeker receives the RFS Certificate from the Access Provider.

-Actual RFT Date means the date on which the Access Seeker receives a notice from the Access Provider confirming that the Service has been provisioned that day and is ready for testing, taking into account the following:

-To progress the Service Request to the service delivery process; or

-Accepted Service Request (explicit acceptance from the Access Provider) which happens when the Access Seeker receives a notice from the Access Provider confirming that the information provided by the Access Seeker in the Service Request Form is correct and sufficient to progress the Service Request to the service delivery process; or

-Accepted Service Request (deemed acceptance from the Access Provider) which happens at the end of the Maximum Time for Service Request Confirmation, where absent formal notice from the Access Provider, the Service Request is deemed to have been accepted by the Access Provider and thus progressed to the service delivery process.

 Affiliate means, as used with respect to any person, any other person directly or indirectly Controlling, Controlled by, or under common Control with, that person and “Affiliated” shall be construed accordingly.

+Agreement Effective Date means the date on which the parties executed in writing Schedule 9 (Supply Terms), which incorporates, by reference, all other Schedules, parts and provisions of the present Reference Offer, as may be amended from time to time, subject to the Access Seeker fulfilling all applicable conditions for entereing into the Agreement as stipulated by the relevant provisions of the Reference Offer.

 Approved Contractor means a Person who meets the relevant standards, codes of practice and/or certifications of the Access Provider for the purposes of relevant work or activity required to supply a Service, and is recognised and/or notified by the Access Provider to the Access Seeker as such.

-Authorized Person has the meaning set out in the Supply Terms.
+Authorized Person has the meaning set out in Schedule 9 (Supply Terms).

+Authority means the Telecommunications Regulatory Authority of the Kingdom of Bahrain.

 Autonomous System or AS means the collection of routers and associated Network elements under a single administration using a common BGR for routing packets.

-Billing and Collection Process means the billing and payment process in Schedule 4 (Billing) of the Reference Offer.
+Billing and Collection Process means the billing and payment process as described in Schedule 4 (Billing) of the Reference Offer.

-Billing Dispute has the meaning set out in the Supply Terms.
+Billing Dispute has the meaning set out in Schedule 4 (Billing).

 Billing Dispute Notice means a notice in writing in the form setting out the information required under clause 5.1 of Schedule 4 (Billing) of the Reference Offer.